Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 It’s definitely worth making the journey for the view and crowd-free experience.

-Due to the strong currents and abundance of marine life, swimming here isn’t encouraged.
+Due to the strong currents and abundance of marine life, swimming near this hidden beach on Sentosa isn’t encouraged.
 Instead, observe these creatures from a respectful distance so that others will be able to appreciate them for generations to come.
 When you consider that this is one of the few protected beaches open to visitors, I don’t think you’ll mind leaving the swimming and tanning to Siloso Beach.

 Guided tours available

 If the promise of privacy and great views have you Googling the nearest route to Sentosa from home, here’s what you’ll need to know before you visit.
 The Siloso Beach Station is the last stop on the Sentosa Express, a monorail linking VivoCity to Sentosa Island.
-While a trip typically costs $4, the good news is that it’s free until 30th September 2022.
+A trip typically costs $4.

-While the beach is technically accessible to the public, the best way to get the full experience is via the guided intertidal tours, perfect for budding marine biologists and kids alike.
+While the beach is technically accessible to the public, the best way to get the full experience is via a guided intertidal walk, perfect for budding marine biologists and kids alike.
+It costs $96.39/pax and includes safety equipment like torchlights.
+Tour dates are released every 2 months on the Sentosa website.

 Find out more about the Sentosa intertidal tours